dford-avb/dford-avb.github.io/devdocs-m1/_includes/config/es-verify-proxy.md

 {"cluster_name":"elasticsearch","status":"yellow","timed_out":false,"number_of_nodes":1,"number_of_data_nodes":1,"active_primary_shards":5,"active_shards":5,"relocating_shards":0,"initializing_shards":0,"unassigned_shards":5,"delayed_unassigned_shards":0,"number_of_pending_tasks":0,"number_of_in_flight_fetch":0,"task_max_waiting_in_queue_millis":0,"active_shards_percent_as_number":50.0}
 ```

-### Configure HTTP Basic authentication in the Magento Admin
+### Configure HTTP Basic authentication in the Openmage Admin

-Perform the same tasks as discussed in [Configure Magento to use Elasticsearch](#elastic-m2-configure) *except* click **Yes** from the **Enable Elasticsearch HTTP Auth** list and enter your username and password in the provided fields.
+Perform the same tasks as discussed in [Configure Openmage to use Elasticsearch](#elastic-m2-configure) *except* click **Yes** from the **Enable Elasticsearch HTTP Auth** list and enter your username and password in the provided fields.

 Click **Test Connection** to make sure it works and then click **Save Config**.

-You must flush the Magento cache and reindex before you continue.
+You must flush the Openmage cache and reindex before you continue.